Thomas-S-Allen/math-141/content/problemsets.md

 ### Problem Set 9

 Please work through problems 5, 6, 17, 21, 30, 31, and 33 in the Exercises at the end of Chapter 5.

+### Problem Set 10

+Please work through problems 1, 2, 3, 5, 6, and 7 in the Exercises at the end of Chapter 6.